Viktoria Modesta: 2012 Summer Paralympics closing ceremony

 Moskaļova performed as the 'Snow Queen' to a live performance of "42" by Coldplay at the 2012 Summer Paralympics closing ceremony in London directed by Kim Gavin in a 'Winter' section together with 6 warrior skaters from Dancing On Ice.
 Her performance wearing a Swarovski crystal-covered prosthetic leg was written about in The Times, Grazia and Look magazines.

 Crazy Horse Paris

 In June 2019, Moskaļova starred as "the Bionic Showgirl" in cabaret at the Crazy Horse in Paris.
-For the performance she wore three custom ordered prosthetics for the performance: including a white pinnacle spike and a pinnacle that lit up in different neon colors from the interior.
+She wore three custom ordered prosthetics for the performance: including a white pinnacle spike and a pinnacle that lit up in different neon colors from the interior.
 The show was created in tandem with Crazy Horse creative director Andrée Deissenberg and music producer Madeaux.
 Her show was described as, "Challenging female stereotypes in her powerful performance," adding that she, "literally transforms the human body into art."